-Trading halts for specific symbols may be implemented for a number of reasons and can interrupt your orders to buy or sell particular securities.
-These stock-based halts are initiated by the specific stock exchange where the stock is listed or by the Securities and Exchange Commission, not by Robinhood.
+Trading halts for specific symbols can interrupt your orders to buy or sell particular securities.
+These stock-based halts are initiated by a regulator or the stock exchange where the stock is listed, not by Robinhood.

 Keep in mind, market-wide trading halts can also be implemented by exchanges during periods of heightened volatility across the broader market.